braze-inc/braze-docs/_docs/_hidden/private_betas/messaging_interaction_data.md

 For active campaigns and Canvases, interaction data is always available in real time.

 Stopped campaigns and Canvases will have their interaction data expire after three months unless they are used in retargeting filters.
-After expiration, the data will be moved to long-term storage with limited availability.
-However, this is temporary because you can restore this data.
+Expired interaction data is moved to long-term storage and will not be available in the dashboard.

+As outlined below, the interaction data may be stored to the dashboard at any time.

 #### Features that use interaction data